-- 4.1 Prestwick Golf Club has requested that access rights exemptions apply over the land and route, for the dates specified, indicated on the attached plan forming Appendix 1. - 4.2 For the period during which the relevant exemption order is in force, an alternative route for the right of way will be available around the edge of the area covered by the Order (as indicated on the plan forming Appendix 1). - 4.3 After the expiry of the period for public consultation (the Local Access Forum, and the local elected members for this ward, have already been consulted), Panel will be asked to consider any representations made on the proposed Order and for their agreement to make the Order.
-The access exemption order will then be submitted to the Scottish Ministers for confirmation.
+- 4.1 Prestwick Golf Club has requested that access rights exemptions apply over the land and route, for the dates specified, indicated on the attached plan forming Appendix 2. - 4.2 For the period during which the relevant exemption order is in force, an alternative route for the right of way will be available around the edge of the area covered by the Order (as indicated on the plan forming Appendix 2). - 4.3 It is considered that the responses received to the public consultation did not raise any issues or concerns that would be sufficient to prevent the Council from making the proposed access exemption order.
+The details of the consultation, representations received and proposed Council responses are set out in section 13 of this report. - 4.4 If Panel agrees to make the access exemption order, it will be submitted to the Scottish Ministers for confirmation.
 Assuming the Ministers confirm the Order, a further public notice (of confirmation) will be published in the local press and on the Council's web site, in compliance with the legislation.